 I was reminded strongly of a previous chancellor, who also painted a picture of Britain in glowing, sun-drenched colours.
 When you listened to Gordon Brown, you felt that we lived in a new Arcadia, a land where happy folk, secure in their jobs and incomes, look forward to a golden future, compared to the miserable wretches who live elsewhere.

+Why, according to George, our growth rate was predicted over the next few years to be higher than Germany, France, Japan, the US, the eurozone and the EU as a whole.
 While we will be living in palaces and eating caviar as a mid-morning snack, those other countries will be wandering down trains with a mangy dog and a paper cup, begging for the price of a cup of tea.

 What was more, his figures were from the OBR, the office of budget responsibility – an independent body!
 They happen to have painted the same lush landscapes Gordon Brown used to depict.